 Staff Therapist, Couple Therapist, Marriage Counselor, Family Therapist, Individual Counselor // Licensed Clinical Marriage and Family Therapist, Bethesda, MD

-- Clinical Degree: : University of Maryland, Couple and Family Therapy
+- Clinical Degree: : Couple and Family Therapy, University of Maryland

-- Expertise: : Anxiety/Stress Management, Self-Esteem and Identity Concerns, Family Conflict
+- Expertise: : Anxiety/Stress Management, Self-Esteem and Identity Concerns, Separation/Divorce Decisions, Marital Conflict, Family Conflict

-- Available: : Tuesday daytime and evening; Thursday daytime and evening; Saturday daytime
+- Available: : Tuesday daytime and evening; Wednesday daytime and evening, Thursday daytime and evening; Saturday daytime

 - Prepare/Enrich Certified: : Yes